sudesevim/chatApp/README.md

-# ChatApp
+# 💬 ChatApp

-A full-stack real-time chat application built with modern web technologies.
+A full-stack real-time chat application that enables seamless messaging using modern web technologies.
+Built with React, Vite, Socket.io, and MongoDB.

 ---